Skip to content

 middleware data-es-cluster-0 Bound pvc-36e48f5a-37b3-4c28-ad14-059265ee3009 50Gi RWO openebs-hostpath 18d

-Notice that the status of persistent-data is Pending.
+It was found that the status of persistent-data is Pending.

-• Check the status of the nfs-subdir-external-provisioner container
+• Check nfs-subdir-external-provisioner container status

 kubectl get pods -n kube-system | grep nfs-subdir-external-provisioner